citemap/citemap.github.io/README.md

 # Gender Trends Resource Repository

 Gender Trends is a work in progress.
-It is not a comprehensive or exhaustive repository of resources relevant to the current understanding of Gender Non-Conformity, Gender Identity, Gender Dysphoria or any issues or parties concerned.
-The current set of resources represent those significant to the research, clinical guidelines and policies supporting these matters as a public concern.
+It is not a comprehensive or exhaustive repository of resources relevant to the current understanding of Gender Non-Conformity, Gender Identity, Gender Dysphoria or the issues and parties that are associated with these topics.

+The current set of resources represent those significant to the research history, clinical guidelines and policies supporting these matters as a public concern.

 ## Popular Resources